silnrsi/fonts/documentation/findingfonts.md

 ## A font is needed for a specific language or writing system

 This collection does not contain any information on the preferred fonts for languages or writing systems.
-The [Language Font Finder service NEED LINK]() manages that information and provides an API that links writing systems with specific font family information from this collection.
+The [Language Font Finder service](https://github.com/silnrsi/langfontfinder) manages that information and provides an API that links writing systems with specific font family information from this collection.